 Application of the disbursement method

-The individual's rate of FTB Part A is recalculated each time the monthly amount of child support they receive from Child Support changes.
+The individual's rate of FTB Part A is recalculated each time the monthly amount of child support they receive changes.
 This means that their FTB rate can change every month.

-The amount of estimated child support for the financial year is then annualised when applying the maintenance income test for the relevant period.
+The amount of estimated child support for the financial year is then annualised when applying the MIT for the relevant period.

 Example: Maria separates from George on 30 August.
-Maria takes maintenance action by asking Child Support to make an assessment of George's child support liability.
+Maria takes maintenance action by asking Services Australia to make an assessment of George's child support liability.
 The assessment comes into force on 1 October.
 Maria opts for private collection (1.1.P.130), but George fails to make any regular maintenance payments.
-Maria then requests that Child Support collect the maintenance for her and they commence collection on 1 December.
-Maria also asks that Child Support collect the amounts owing for October and November.
+Maria then requests that Services Australia collect the maintenance for her and they commence agency collection on 1 December.
+Maria also asks that Services Australia collect the amounts owing for October and November.

 • arrears of maintenance of $600 for October and November, and